You have an audience.

 Every non-profit or company operates around a big idea.
 And often times that big idea is very difficult to communicate.
 There’ s a lot of moving parts to every business.
 And in some cases it’s nearly impossible to communicate all the nuts and bolts in a 1:30 worth of video.
 Not to mention…boring.
 So often it’s necessary to communicate the bird’s eye view of the vision and mission of the company.
 I sometimes write scripts for my clients.
 But most of the time my clients write their scripts for me and what I’ve found is that they all want to communicate the big ideas.
 The vague ideas about things like community, knowledge, effort, or prosperity.
 How does one communicate the idea of say “peace”?
 Do you show a river?
 Do you show a white flag?
 What animation does is it allows you…the vision caster….to say some very abstract deeper things that otherwise would be confused, lost or ignored in other forms of media.

-I’ve had the privilege (and I truly mean that) to make content for some nearly broke companies.
-Small companies that have literally paid me from their child’s college fund.
-A lot of times my clients ask me, “Do you think we should shoot some interviews with real people or do something animated?”
+I’ve had the privilege (and I truly mean that) to make content for some companies just starting out.
+Small companies that have literally paid me from their own pocket or in one case, their child’s college fund.
+A lot of times a client asks, “Do you think we should shoot some interviews with real people or do something animated?”
 But what I’ve found is that they often can’t afford to literally show and shoot some of the ideas they hope to communicate.
-Film production is getting cheaper than ever before, but even so…after equipment, crew, actors, props and wardrobe it costs a hefty amount.
+Film & video production is getting cheaper than ever before, but even so…after equipment, crew, actors, props and wardrobe the costs can still be quote high.
 And in some cases wasn’t effective after all.
 Animation is a simple, faster and easier way to accomplish more for your client.
 It requires only a few creative people and gives the client much more control.
 Obviously there is time when a real human face is necessary and can’t be replaced.
-But on a time and money conscious budget…animation answers a lot of questions.
+But on a time and cost-conscious budget…animation answers a lot of questions.

-I’ve often heard it said that nothing is more expensive than teaching your customers.
+You've likely heard it said that nothing is more expensive than teaching your customers.
 Business have spent thousand if not millions trying to explain their products to customers.
 The entire “info-mercial” industry is based on that.
 Show them step by step.
 This of course often results in a changed channel or bored viewers.
 Who wants to watch an instruction manual?
-No one reads the instructions.
+Few of us read the instructions.
 But what if you have a product that is so cutting edge no one knows how to you use it?
 What if everyone got it, you could save people a lot of time and effort and make money?
 So you must educate.
 With animation, there’s a way to quickly and creatively communicate otherwise very dull information.
 And it’s not simply about moving colors and patterns across a screen.
 It’s about an intertwined art form of writing and visuals that can keep attention and engage an audience to think along with you…not thinking at them.
+At its' best a good animation or video is like an invitation into a conversation.

 Another advantage of animation is that it gives you a way to create an “identity”.
 And that means a lot of things.
 It could mean colors.
 It could mean a logo.
 Maybe typeface?
-It could mean a grit.
-It could mean a cleanliness.
+It could mean grit.
+It could mean modern, clean lines.
 It’s the handle by which audiences RECOGNIZE your brand amongst the barrage of other materials out there.
 What makes Apple the “Apple”?
 White.
 Minimal.
 Simple.
 What makes McDonald’s?
 Arches.
 Yellow.
 Red.
 Clowns.
-What makes the Obama Administration?
-A muted blue.
-A circle with a sun rising.
-Classy typeface.
 These things create “identity” or better put “association”.
 Because animation is almost entirely graphic or illustration based, it allows for plenty of ways to create a set of colors, or a logo, or simply a typeface that audiences might want to subscribe to.